dtrelogan/react-formstate/api.md

 ### <a name="UnitOfWork.updateFormState">void updateFormState(object additionalUpdates)</a>

-call setState on your root form component. you can optionally pass additional state updates to merge with the updates accumulated in your unit of work.
+calls setState on your root form component.

+optionally accepts additional state updates to merge with the unit of work updates.

 ```jsx
 handleUsernameChange(e) {